btok/Getting-and-Cleaning-Data/ReadMe.md

 title: "ReadMe"
 author: "B"
 ---

-The data represent data collected from the accelerometers from the Samsung Galaxy S smartphone and raw data are obtained from UCI Machine Learning repository.

 The Task:

 1. Merges the training and the test sets to create one data set.